git-og/EasyOpenRedList/README.md

 1. Request an API token from here: [https://apiv3.iucnredlist.org/api/v3/token](https://apiv3.iucnredlist.org/api/v3/token).
 2. Install OpenRefine from here: [http://openrefine.org/](http://openrefine.org/).
 3. Format your species list so that only the binomial species name (no authorship or sub-species) are in a column called scientificName.
-4. Open OpenRefine, and start a new Project by importing your species list.
+4. Open OpenRefine, and create a new Project by importing your species list.
 5. Open the Undo/Redo tab.
 6. Click the Apply... button.
 7. Copy and paste the code below into the window that appears. **Do not click Perform Operations until you have completed Step 8**.
-8. Replace YOUR_TOKEN_HERE in line 12 with the token provided in Step 1, and click Perform Operations.
+8. Replace YOUR_TOKEN_HERE on line 12 (the line that starts with "urlExpression":) of the code with the token provided in Step 1, and click Perform Operations.
 ```markdown
 [
   {